pydantic/pydantic/docs/index.md

 * `name` is inferred as a string from the provided default; because it has a default, it is not required.
 * `signup_ts` is a datetime field which is not required (and takes the value ``None`` if it's not supplied).
   *pydantic* will process either a unix timestamp int (e.g. `1496498400`) or a string representing the date & time.
-* `friends` uses python's typing system, and requires a list of integers.
+* `friends` uses Python's typing system, and requires a list of integers.
 As with `id`, integer-like objects will be converted to integers.

 If validation fails pydantic will raise an error with a breakdown of what was wrong: